Tuesday 13th August

 We had planned a short round trip to look at potential hotels for a future ukrm trip, so that is what we did, stopping for a good look round the pretty town of Bouillon with its great assortment of pedal boats.

 Back in Sedan that evening we went to an Italian restaurant that we had spotted earlier.
 It was a good choice.
 Within half an hour the place was full, inside and out, mostly with locals.

 We kept in the main to motorways for the trip to Ijmuiden, simply to make sure of arriving in good time.
 We hit lots of traffic, being thankful yet again that we were on the bike and could filter.
 Dodging the HGVs, which at one point were lane-hopping at random across all four busy lanes, was “interesting”.
 Nevertheless, we made it to the ferry safely.

 While waiting to board we got chatting to a party of HD bikers from Germany.
 One had a slow puncture, so we gave him one of our puncture repair kits.
 He was worried that the Newcastle HD dealer might not be open for repairs on a Saturday, but they rang ahead and, because of HD’s policy of supporting touring bikes, a mechanic would be waiting on Saturday morning to sort them out.

 We arrived to a sunny day , but a long wait to get through passport control.
 Colin, being an obviously suspicious character, was required to take off his helmet so the official could have a good look at him.
 Of course, this involved switching off the bike, Pat climbing off, Colin removing his gloves and then the helmet, followed by the whole performance in reverse.

 Then a good but short blast home.
 The odometer read 2,033 miles.
 It had been another good trip.
 We were particularly pleased that we hadn’t been rained on often, and then mostly when it didn’t matter.

-More photos from our trip are here (opens in a new page).
+More photos from our trip are here.